dovanhuy2298/tsumiki-en/README.md

 Tsumiki is a framework for AI-driven development.
 It provides an efficient development process leveraging AI, from requirements definition to implementation.

+## Origin and Attribution

+This repository is an English translation/adaptation of the original Tsumiki project by Classmethod Inc. The upstream (Japanese) source is available at [classmethod/tsumiki](https://github.com/classmethod/tsumiki).
+Credit for the original concept, content, and implementation belongs to the upstream authors; this repository focuses on making the documentation and command templates accessible in English.

 ## Installation

 To use Tsumiki, install it with the following npx command: